chadrem/market_bot/README.markdown

 **This project is currently seeking developers to help maintain it.
 Please send pull requests or contact me if you are able to help out.
-The app, leaderboard, and app search features are known to work, but the developer scraper is currently broken.**

 ## Dependencies